kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 This is scoped for Beta because the core Filter/Reserve/Score mechanism must be proven in Alpha first, and lock-aware preemption requires careful integration with the existing DRA preemption path.
+Key design considerations
+include:

+- **Victim minimization**: When multiple devices could satisfy the incoming Pod, the preemption logic should prefer the device with the fewest lock-holding Pods to minimize disruption.
+- **Atomicity**: Preemption in Kubernetes is asynchronous—victim Pods are deleted but do not disappear instantly.
+During the eviction window the old lock is still active, so a newly-arriving compatible Pod could land on the device and re-establish the lock, creating a preemption cascade.
+Standard preemption solves the analogous problem with NominatedNode; lock-breaking would need a similar mechanism (e.g., marking the device's lock as "transitioning to the new value for the preempting Pod") so that future scheduling cycles treat the device as locked to the new value, filtering out Pods compatible only with the old lock.

 ### SharingStrategy (`CanSetLock` / `NeverSetLock`)

-Alpha intentionally does **not** let claims control whether they may establish a new lock on a clean device.
+Alpha intentionally does not let claims control whether they may establish a new lock on a clean device.
 Any compatible claim can set the initial lock, and the scheduler then packs subsequent compatible claims onto that device.